 We raised your IGF-1 levels to 250 ng/dL, and you found you were waking up feeling refreshed.
-Now, the first thing you need to do to start losing weight is getting more sleep -- at least 8 hours.
+Now, the first thing you need to do to start losing weight is get more sleep -- at least 8 hours.

 "More than one-third of Americans are overweight, and a similar number is sleep-deprived.
 Both can be considered to be significant health problems, approaching epidemic proportions."

 Start your weight loss program by getting 8 hours of sleep.
-If you are using Sermorelin injections, studies have indicated that a peak release of HGH occurs between the 7th and 8th hour of sleep.
+If you are using Sermorelin injections, studies have indicated that a peak release of HGH occurs between the 7th and 8th hours of sleep.

 What it Comes Down to is This